rsyncOSX/mydocsy/content/en/docs/Synchronize.md

 Shortcut actions within the *Synchronize* view:

-- `Estimate`: `⌘E` estimates all or selected tasks.
+- Estimate: `⌘E` estimates all or selected tasks
-- `Synchronize`: `⌘R` synchronizes all or selected tasks without estimation or progress bar during synchronization.
+- Synchronize: `⌘R` synchronizes all or selected tasks without estimation
+  - no progress bar during synchronization, progress bar requiere estimation first
-- `Abort`: `⌘K` aborts and halts any ongoing task.
+- Abort: `⌘K` aborts and halts any ongoing task

 Upon launching RsyncUI, it automatically opens the *Synchronize* view.
 Selecting the "wand and stars" (shortcut `⌘E`) from the toolbar initiates task estimation.